mkalikas/LZW/readme.txt

 I included two functions to create the dictionary in the file for part one and part two.
 When a file is being compressed, the dictionary function creates a map of string, integer pairs.
 When a file is being expanded, the dictionary function creates a map of integer, string pairs.

+For compression, I included a function called convert_to_bytes that converts the binary string to bytes that represent their corresponding character.
+This function takes a string and reads 8 characters at a time.
+It converts the segments read into a character by converting the binary number into an integer and then converting that into a character.
+The substring segment then replaces the original input string byte by byte.
+After following this process until the end of the input string is reached, the resulting string is a compressed string of bytes.

 For decompression, I included a function that separates the string input into groups of 12.
 The separated strings are then passed to the binary_string_to_int function.
 Their result is returned as an integer and then put into a vector of integers.